thanapatkit/-GCP-Folders_Recursively/README.md

 ## Features

-1. Drill structure hierarchy of Organization or Folders(Department).
+1. Drill all structure hierarchy under Organization.
+2. Printing the Organization/Folder name and ID
-2. Export as csv file.
+3. Export as csv file.

 ## Least Privilege